landoskape/dominoes/docs/agents.md

 particular strategy in a dominoes game.

 ### Initialization
-Dominoes agents are initialized to play dominoes in matches with a pre- specified number of players and domiones set (i.e. the highest dominoe to play, usually 9s or 12s).
+Dominoes agents are initialized to play dominoes in matches with a pre-specified number of players and domiones set (i.e. the highest dominoe to play, usually 9s or 12s).
 Some agents can play with a range of players or different dominoe sets, but some RL agents are not usually coded this way due to constraints on the input array to their networks.
+At initialization, dominoes agents also preallocate several lists that represent information about the game state.
+These are updated each time the agent needs to perform game-state related computations.

+Usage:
 ```
+numPlayers = 4
+highestDominoe = 9
+dominoes = df.listDominoes(highestDominoe) # get a list of all dominoes
+numDominoes = len(dominoes)
 agent = dominoes.agents.dominoeAgent(numPlayers, highestDominoe, dominoes, numDominoes, device=None)
 ```
-At initialization, dominoes agents also preallocate several lists that represent information about the game state.
-These are updated each time the agent needs to perform game-state related computations.

 ### Top-level methods
 1. `agentParameters`: returns a dictionary of key parameters for the agent,